AntonD3/v3-staker/README.md

 # uniswap-v3-staker

-This is the canonical staking contract designed for [Uniswap V3](https://github.com/Uniswap/uniswap-v3-core).
+This is the canonical staking contract designed for [Uniswap V3](https://github.com/uniswap-zksync/era-uniswap-v3-core) forked for zkSync Era.

 ## Deployments